VonHeikemen/lsp-zero.nvim/doc/md/getting-started.md

 * `setup_servers_on_start`: when set to `true` all installed servers will be initialized on startup.
 When is set to the string `"per-project"` only the servers listed with the function [.use()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v1.x/doc/md/api-reference.md#useserver-opts) will be initialized.
 If the value is `false` servers will be initialized when you call [.configure()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v1.x/doc/md/api-reference.md#configurename-opts) or [.setup_servers()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v1.x/doc/md/api-reference.md#set_server_configopts).

 * `set_lsp_keymaps`: add keybindings to a buffer with a language server attached.
-This bindings will trigger actions like go to definition, go to reference, etc. You can also specify list of keys you want to omit, see the [lua api section](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v1.x/doc/md/api-reference.md#set_preferencesopts) for an example.
+This bindings will trigger actions like go to definition, go to reference, etc. You can configure the behavior using the options `preserve_mappings` and `omit`.
+If you enable `preserve_mappings` lsp-zero will not override your existing keybindings.
+Using `omit` you can specify a list of keybindings you don't want to override.
+See the [lua api section](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v1.x/doc/md/api-reference.md#presetopts) for an example.

 * `configure_diagnostics`: uses the built-in function [vim.diagnostic.config](https://neovim.io/doc/user/diagnostic.html#vim.diagnostic.config()) to setup the way error messages are shown in the buffer.
 It also creates keymaps to navigate between the location of these errors.